HazeDT/PHMGNNBenchmark/README.md

 * numpy  1.18.5

 # Guide
+ We provide a novel intelligent fault diagnostics and prognostics framework based on GNNs.
+The framework consists of two branches, that is, the node-level fault diagnostics architecture and graph-level fault diagnostics or regression architecture.
+In node-level fault diagnosis, each node of a graph is considered as a sample, while the entire graph is considered as a sample in graph-level fault diagnosis.
 In this code library, we provide three graph constrcution methods (`KnnGraph`, `RadiusGraph`, and `PathGraph`), and two different input types (`Frequency domain` and `time domain`).
 Besides, seven GNNs and four graph pooling methods are implemented.

 # Pakages
 * `datasets` contians the data load method for different dataset